How to stop your dog from biting and mouthing

 Whatever behaviour concerns you have with your loyal friend, you’ll always want to give them the very best in veterinary care – but that won’t be cheap.

-Fortunately, if you’ve taken out pet insurance arranged through Purely Pets you’ll get cover for vets’ fees from £1,000 to £15,000 per year, depending on the cover level you’ve chosen.
+Fortunately, if you’ve taken out insurance for a pet arranged through Purely Pets you’ll get cover for vets’ fees from £1,000 to £15,000 per year, depending on the cover level you’ve chosen.

 We’ve got 15 cover levels of lifetime cover for your pet, depending on your budget and your pup’s needs.
 You can choose an excess level starting from just £60.